techmateTristan/techmate-gdrive-backup/README.md

 ### Usage

-The two commands employed are:
+The two commands within the backup script employed are:

 1.  `rclone copy` - transfers all files from SOURCE to DESTINATION and preserves all previously transferred files regardless of if they still exist at SOURCE
 2.  `rclone sync` - transfers all files from SOURCE to DESTINATION, deleting any files in DESTINATION that do not exist in SOURCE - i.e. an exact mirror version.

-The `google-drive-backup.sh` script also provides a couple of options to supply verbose output and write errors with `rclone` to a log
+The `google-drive-backup.sh` script also provides a couple of options to supply verbose output and write any errors with `rclone` to a log

 https://rclone.org